prjct404/Phonemizer/README.md

 - farsi
 - phonemization
 - homograph-disambiguation
-datasets:
-- MahtaFetrat/HomoRich-G2P-Persian
-language:
-- fa
+library_name: transformers
+pipeline_tag: text-to-speech
 ---

 # Homo-GE2PE: Persian Grapheme-to-Phoneme Conversion with Homograph Disambiguation

 ![Hugging Face](https://img.shields.io/badge/Hugging%20Face-Model-orange)

 **Homo-GE2PE** is a Persian grapheme-to-phoneme (G2P) model specialized in homograph disambiguation—words with identical spellings but context-dependent pronunciations (e.g., *مرد* pronounced as *mard* "man" or *mord* "died").
-Introduced in *[Fast, Not Fancy: Rethinking G2P with Rich Data and Rule-Based Models](link)*, the model extends **GE2PE** by fine-tuning it on the **HomoRich** dataset, explicitly designed for such pronunciation challenges.
+Introduced in *[Fast, Not Fancy: Rethinking G2P with Rich Data and Rule-Based Models](https://huggingface.co/papers/2505.12973)*, the model extends **GE2PE** by fine-tuning it on the **HomoRich** dataset, explicitly designed for such pronunciation challenges.

 ---